bob85670/lyrics-scraper/README.md

 # Lyrics Scraper

-> This repository allows you to scrape the top songs in lyrics.ovh and store them in a text file.
+> This repository allows you to scrape songs in lyrics.ovh and store them in a text file.

+The LyricsGenius API is no longer workable.
+See https://github.com/johnwmillr/LyricsGenius/issues/220.
+So LyricsGenius is deprecated.

 ## Usage

-- Add the names of the artists you wish to grab lyrics for in the `artist` array
+- Add the names of the pop songs you wish to grab lyrics for in the `POP_SONGS` array
-- Run `python lyricscraper2.py` in your terminal
+- Run `python lyricScraper.py` in your terminal
 - Sit back and relax
 - Boom!
 You will have the lyrics stored in the `data/lyrics_ovh.txt`